-During a campaign visit to SEIU Nevada Monday, U.S. Sen. Kristen Gillibrand pledged her support for a $15 minimum wage.
+During a campaign visit to SEIU Nevada Monday, U.S. Sen. Kirsten Gillibrand pledged her support for a $15 minimum wage.

 Gillibrand and scores of Democratic senators and members of Congress, including Nevada Sen. Jacky Rosen and all Nevada Democratic members of the House, are co-sponsors of legislation to raise the minimum wage to $15 an hour by 2024.

 In Nevada, state lawmakers are considering a bill to raise the wage to $12 by 2023.

 Asked about the difference between the federal and state proposals Monday, Gillibrand said $12 is “inadequate.”

 “It’s not enough,” she said when asked about Nevada’s proposal.
 “I think $15 is the minimum and we need to index for inflation, which means start at $15 and raise it every year.”